hashicorp/terraform/website/docs/cli/state/resource-addressing.html.md

 page_title: "Internals: Resource Address"
 sidebar_current: "docs-internals-resource-addressing"
 description: |-
-  Resource addressing is used to target specific resources in a larger infrastructure.
+  A resource address is a string that identifies zero or more resource instances in your overall configuration.
 ---

 # Resource Addressing

-A __Resource Address__ is a string that references a specific resource in a larger infrastructure.
+A _resource address_ is a string that identifies zero or more resource instances in your overall configuration.

 An address is made up of two parts:

 ```
 [module path][resource spec]
 ```

+In some contexts Terraform might allow for an incomplete resource address that only refers to a module as a whole, or that omits the index for a multi-instance resource.
+In those cases, the meaning depends on the context, so you'll need to refer to the documentation for the specific feature you are using which parses resource addresses.

 ## Module path